 Unwind in glorious hot springs.

 Steamboat Springs boasts two year-round soaking locales.
 Tucked in a high-mountain valley just 7 miles from downtown Steamboat, Strawberry Park Hot Springs’ steamy stone-lined pools offer a heavenly respite any time of year.
-In the autumn, the springs are a lovely sight surrounded by quivering yellow aspens, and multiple pools featuring varying temperatures perfectly complement the cooler mountain air.
+Year-round, the springs are a lovely sight surrounded by quivering yellow aspens, and multiple pools featuring varying temperatures perfectly complement the fresh mountain air.

 Old Town Hot Springs’ eight natural mineral pools, 230-foot water slides and fitness center provide hours of entertainment for every member of the family.
 The geothermal hot springs, which have prompted gratifying sighs from locals and visitors since the 1880s, offer an easily accessible downtown location.